Arl-cloud/R-course/README.md

 # R-course

-NOTICE: all descriptions of the R code are written in German, as the university course was held in German.
+EXPLANATORY NOTE: all descriptions of the R code are written in German, as the university course was held in German.
 All file were written in R Markdown and printed as html files.

 You can preview the Centering_multipleregesstion-html-file [here](https://htmlpreview.github.io/?https://github.com/Arl-cloud/R-course/blob/main/Centering_multipleregression.html)